Next steps nursery is a place where all children and their families are listened to, valued and respected.

 Next Steps is our on site nursery for 2 – 4 year olds.
 Located directly behind the schools reception classes it provides the perfect start to your child’s learning journey.
 With three indoor spaces, as well as two outdoor spaces and direct access to the woodland, there is plenty of room for your child to learn and grow in a safe and secure environment.

-For more information or to arrange a visit to Next Steps Nursery please contact Mrs Suzanne Dando, Nursery Manager.
+For more information or to arrange a visit to Next Steps Nursery please contact the school office or the nursery directly.

 Nursery Number: 01761 205657

 Children in Early Years at St John’s will be given a wide variety of structured play and practical experiences in all areas of the curriculum.
 They learn best when they are happy, safe and secure.
 To achieve this, consideration is given to the organisation of our settings and areas of learning.
 Every effort is made to encourage self-motivation and develop intellectual ability and aptitudes, taking into account different backgrounds.
 We value the importance of continuity and progression, building upon experiences provided for each child and ensuring that the transition into school from nursery and into Year 1 from Reception are as smooth as possible.

 Children are offered a range of experiences, some of which are adult led.
 Activities are structured and show progression.
 Groups are flexible in size and include individual, small groups or larger groups, depending on the task in hand, and the children’s stages of development.